• Home

 The purpose of surveys and questionnaires is to gather data and information for various purposes, including:

 1. Research: Surveys and questionnaires are widely used to collect data on specific research questions or hypotheses.
 They help researchers gather quantitative or qualitative data to analyze and draw conclusions.
-Consequently, contribute to knowledge in a particular field.
+Consequently, contributes to knowledge in a particular field.

 2. Data collection: Surveys and questionnaires serve as tools to collect data on specific variables or factors of interest.
 They provide a structured approach for gathering information from a large number of participants.